AaltoGIS/IntroSDA/source/index.rst

 .. important::

-    Notice that the course starts only on the 3rd week of 1st teaching period, i.e. the first lecture is on Tuesday 16th September.
+    Notice that the **course starts only on the 3rd week of 1st teaching period, i.e. the first lecture is on Tuesday 16th September**.

 Learning objectives
 -------------------